How to Become a Travel Agent

 Want to see more of what travel industry employers are looking for?
 See our full Travel Jobs Board and sign up for weekly travel job alerts!

-Attending a travel agent school is one of several inroads to learning how to become a travel agent, whether you want to become an independent travel agent or a travel agent employee.
+Attending a travel agent school is one of several inroads to learning how to become a travel agent, whether you want to become an self-employed travel agent or a travel agent employee.

 Attending a travel school is not a prerequisite to becoming a travel agent employee.

-While there are boundless education opportunities for those who want to become independent travel agents, there are more limited options that are geared toward (but not exclusive to!) becoming a travel agent employee.
+While there are boundless education opportunities for those who want to become self-employed travel agents, there are more limited options that are geared toward (but not exclusive to!) becoming a travel agent employee.

 However, it’s important to note that attending a travel school is not a prerequisite to becoming a travel agent employee, so it’s important to gauge whether a travel school program offers you value in and of itself and/or opens doors to opportunities for becoming an employee.